jotego/jts16/README.md

 Wonder Boy III | 16A / 1089A | Ok
 Wonder Boy III | 16B         | Won't boot

+# PCB Check List

+These items need double checking on the PCB

+* How much shadow is created by sprite palette 3F?
+The core assumes a 25% attenuation
+* Idle bus cycles (other than the 1-cycle delay required by the M68000)

 # Known Problems